-The password is factory set to "00000000".
-To change the phone password, refer to the Change Password menu option (Menu 4.6.4) below.
+The password is preset to "00000000" at the factory.
+To change the phone password, refer to the Change Password menu option (Menu 4.6.4) below

 Once the correct password has been entered, you can use the phone until you switch it off.